discourse/discourse/docs/INSTALL-cloud.md

     ssh root@192.168.1.1

-You will be asked for permission to connect, type `yes`, then enter the root password from the email DigitalOcean sent you when the server was set up.
+Enter the root password from the email DigitalOcean sent you when the server was set up.
 You may be prompted to change the root password, too.

 <img src="https://www.discourse.org/images/install/15/ssh-login-terminal.png" width="600px">